gvwilson/thirdbit/ideas/nwit/index.md

 1. Casseau et al: "MOON: Assisting Students in Completing Educational Notebook Scenarios" presents a mini-language for teachers using Jupyter notebooks that enables them to formalize the expected usage of those notebooks. <https://arxiv.org/abs/2309.16201>

+1. Uyaguari et al: "Relevant information in TDD experiment reporting" Studies of test-driven development exemplify both the promise of empirical software engineering research (does this widely-advocated technique actually make a difference?) and the field's shortcomings (many published studies are shaky, and few practitioners know they exist).
+Careful, cautious, incremental papers like this won't make Hacker News, but are essential precisely because of that. <https://arxiv.org/abs/2406.06405>

 [nwit]: https://neverworkintheory.org/
 [postmortem]: https://www.computer.org/csdl/magazine/so/5555/01/10424425/1Ulj1Qa8tJ6